 Refrigerant Charge Verification: Some type of refrigerant charge verification or Fault Indicator Display is required in climate zones 2 and 8-15 for most common systems such as ducted split and packaged systems, and mini-split systems.
 See Section 150.1(c)7A. or Reference Residential Appendix RA3.2.
 If a building is built in climate zones 1, 3-17 or 16, or has no cooling system, no refrigerant charge verification is required.

-Central System Air Handlers - Airflow Rate and Fan Efficacy Verification: Unless a building has no cooling system or has a non-ducted cooling system, the system must meet mandatory and prescriptive requirements for an airflow greater than 350 CFM per ton of nominal cooling capacity, and a fan efficacy less than or equal to 0.58 W/CFMSee 150.0(m)13, 150.1(c)10, and Reference Residential Appendix RA3.
+Central System Air Handlers - Airflow Rate and Fan Efficacy Verification: Unless a building has no cooling system or has a non-ducted cooling system, the system must meet mandatory and prescriptive requirements for airflow and fan efficacy.

+A typical central forced air unit is required to have 350 CFM or greater per ton of nominal cooling capacity, and a fan efficacy less than or equal to 0.45 W/CFM; or

+A central ducted heat pump is required to have 350 CFM or greater per ton of nominal cooling capacity and a fan efficacy of less than or equal to 0.58 W/CFM; or

+Small duct high velocity systems must meet an airflow requirement 250 cfm/ton or greater and a fan efficacy of at least 0.62 W/cfm.

+See 150.0(m)13, 150.1(c)10, and Reference Residential Appendix RA3.

 Indoor Air Quality Mechanical Ventilation: All new dwellings are required to meet the whole-building mechanical ventilation airflow rate according to ASHRAE 62.2 is required (RA3.7).